nsg21/Arduino-Casio-Serial-library/README.md

 This library implements operator variants that work with named scalar variables only.

-From the calculator's point of view, both SEND() and RECEIVE() are requests to a host (server) to save and retrieve given named value respectively.
+From the calculator's point of view, both `SEND()` and `RECEIVE()` are requests to a host (server) to save and retrieve given named value respectively.

 Arduino acts as such host.
 It waits for either type of request and when any of them arrives, it processes it accordingly.
-It takes a value sent by SEND() and acts on it, or generates a value for a name requested by RECEIVE() and sends it back to a calculator.
+It takes a value sent by `SEND()` and acts on it, or generates a value for a name requested by `RECEIVE()` and sends it back to a calculator.

-Typically, SEND() can be used to activate actuators and RECEIVE() can be used to retrive sensor values.
+Typically, `SEND()` can be used to activate actuators and `RECEIVE()` can be used to retrieve sensor values.

 ## Mailboxes

 The library interfaces with the rest of controller software via *mailboxes*.
 Mailboxes are data structures that hold a name (1 character "alpha-variable" of Casio Basic), a value and some flags.
 There 2 flavors of mailboxes, inboxes and outboxes.
 Each of those can be *immediate* or not.

-Outboxes hold data ready to be sent in response to RECEIVE() request by a calculator.
-Inboxes is where the data sent by a calculator via SEND() go.
+Outboxes hold data ready to be sent in response to `RECEIVE()` request by a calculator.
+Inboxes is where the data sent by a calculator via `SEND()` go.

 Inboxes and Outboxes are organized in linked lists with a `.next` field.
 The pointer to the head of inboxes list is called `casio_inboxes`, the pointer to